What is Employee Onboarding and How Can You Onboard New Staff Effectively?

 Team introduction

-What does an onboarding timeline look like?
+What does an ideal onboarding timeline look like?

 Before the first day